Create and manage volumes

 -

-Go to Beyond Compute Service > Virtual Machine in KakaoCloud Console.
+Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.

 -

-Select the Volume menu and click the [Create volume] button located in the upper right.
+Select the Volume menu and click the [Create volume] button at the top right.

 -